El Bierzo: History

 In pre-Roman times the region was populated by the Astures, a Hispano-Celtic Gallaecian people.
 They were conquered by Emperor Augustus in the Astur-Cantabrian Wars (29–19 BC) and the area quickly became the largest mining center of the Empire during the Roman period, where gold and other metals and minerals were extracted.
 Numerous Roman mining sites are still visible in the area, one of the most spectacular being Las Médulas, a UNESCO World Heritage Site since 1997.
 Romans also imported grapevines, and wine production thrived in the region until the propagation of Phylloxera at the end of the 19th century, which destroyed the majority of the vineyards.

+In the early Middle Ages, El Bierzo became part of the Kingdom of León.
+The region saw the establishment of several monasteries, including Santa María de Carracedo and San Pedro de Montes, which played a role in its religious and cultural development.
+Mozarabic art also flourished in the area, with Santiago de Peñalba standing as a notable example.
+This church, constructed in the 10th century, is an important representation of Mozarabic architecture and reflects the artistic influences of the time.
+Fortifications such as the Templar Castle of Ponferrada were also constructed during the Middle Ages, reflecting its strategic importance.

+The Camino de Santiago passes through El Bierzo, significantly shaping its historical and cultural landscape.
+This medieval pilgrimage route brought travelers and religious influence to the region, fostering the development of Romanesque architecture.
+Notable examples include the Church of Santiago in Villafranca del Bierzo and other ecclesiastical structures that served the needs of pilgrims.

-Historically part of the Kingdom of León, and briefly a province of its own within the larger Leonese region from 1821 to 1823, with the new administrative division of Spain in 1833 the majority of the region was integrated in the province of León, with the Valdeorras municipalities becoming part of Galicia.
+In the 19th century, El Bierzo was briefly a province of its own within the larger Leonese region from 1821 to 1823, with the new administrative division of Spain in 1833 the majority of the region was integrated in the province of León, with the Valdeorras municipalities becoming part of Galicia.
+The 19th and 20th centuries were marked by industrial developments, with mining and energy production becoming central to the local economy.

 El Bierzo developed its own peculiarities as Galician and Leonese traditions mixed under Castilian influence, and thus was granted the administrative status of comarca.
 Spanish is the official language, but local dialects of Galician and Leonese are also spoken in the westernmost areas and are present in some village toponyms.
 In the 12th century there was a colony of immigrants from Poitou in the Bierzo.

 The status of El Bierzo as a shire is recognized by law, and it is the only one officially recognized in the autonomous community of Castile and León.